stequald/PyKeyTree/README.md

 #### How to use:

+The input seed is coverted to hex before it used as the master seed, or you can also use the --seedhex option to enter the seed in hex directly.
 Extended Keys can be in hex or base58.
-Seed can be in ASCII or hex.
 Examples below.

 ###### To use KeyTree simply do the following:
     ./kt.py